thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 5. The Color Palette block in the front-end, displaying the colors as circles.

 == Changelog ==

+= 4.0 =
+* I really want to include these blocks in the Block Directory.
+In order to do that, shortcode support must go.
+Sorry folks.
+You can stay on version 3.2 if you love your shortcodes.
+Otherwise, please consider converting to blocks and upgrading!
+* Officially declaring the Color block as a child of the Color Palette block.
+(If you want to display a single color, you can create a palette of one color.)
+* Adding block.json files to both the Color child block and Color Palette parent block.

 = 3.2 =
 * Code refactor to ensure blocks are not using deprecated components.